 What are the best sources for exam changes and scheduling information?

-Surgent’s team will keep this page up-to-date with CPA Evolution changes and important dates.
+Surgent’s team will keep this page up-to-date with CPA exam changes and important dates.

 Other helpful resources include: